-You can schedule a video meeting in Google Calendar to use a Google meeting room hardware device, such as a Chromebox, Chromebase, or Google Meet hardware.
+You can schedule a video meeting in Google Calendar to use a Google Meet hardware device, such as a Chromebox or a Chromebase.
 The people that you invite get the details that they need to join the meeting from a room or their device.
 You can find a link to the meeting in the event in Calendar or on the screen when you join the meeting.

-To add guests from other organizations to a Google meeting room hardware meeting, simply add them as you would any other guest.
+To add guests from other organizations to a Google Meet hardware meeting, simply add them as you would any other guest.

-Depending on your edition of G Suite, Google Meet supports 100–250 participants per video meeting.
+Depending on your edition of Google Workspace, Google Meet supports 100–250 participants per video meeting.

 Before you begin